josiwonder/alx-system_engineering-devops/0x01-shell_permissions/README.md

-11 a script that adds execute permission to all subdirectories of the current directory 12 a script that creates a directory in working directory 13 a script that changes the group owner
+11 a script that adds execute permission to all subdirectories of the current directory 12 a script that creates a directory in working directory 13 a script that changes the group owner a script that changes the owner to vincent and the group owner to staff